*The next Rex Morgan Awards will be awarded in Summer 2026. Stay tuned for more information.

 To honor the spirit of Rex Morgan, awards are given in his name every two years.
-The Rex Morgan Awards honor outstanding contributions to our community’s culture through leadership, volunteerism, and organizational excellence.
-The 2024 Block Party & Awards will be held on June 5, 2024 at SCFD.
-Learn more and reserve your spot here.
+The Rex Morgan Awards honor outstanding contributions to our community’s culture through leadership, volunteerism, and organizational collaboration.
+The 2024 Rex Morgan Awards will be presented at the Block Party & Awards at SCFD on June 5, 2024.

 Meet the 2024 Honorees: